eitanyaffe/mview/README.md

 *   **Linux**: OpenMP library (usually included with gcc as `libgomp`)
 *   **macOS**: Install via Homebrew: `brew install libomp`

+#### GPU Acceleration (Apple Silicon)

+On macOS with Apple Silicon, mview supports GPU acceleration for significant performance improvements with large alignment datasets:

+*   **Automatic detection**: GPU acceleration is automatically enabled when Metal is available (run `system_profiler SPDisplaysDataType`)
+*   **Performance**: 1000x faster bin queries for datasets with >10K alignments
+*   **Fallback**: Automatically falls back to CPU if GPU not available

 Note: alntools should compile and work without OpenMP, but large alignment datasets will process sequentially rather than in parallel.

 If you plan to visualize read alignments, install alntools: